FieldFuzz: In Situ Blackbox Fuzzing of Proprietary Industrial Automation Runtimes via the Network: FieldFuzz

-The FRD utilizes the following to deliver inputs to components and the IEC application: First, the FRD uses the (Service Group ID, Command ID) tuple to identify the appropriate component for routing the input.
-Then, using the recursive tag encoder algorithm~\cite{misc:kaspersky_codesys_2}, a binary tag structure is built to place the value into a corresponding field, based on the corpus of pre-known Tag IDs and their value formats.
+\textbf{Input delivery to the runtime components.} To deliver inputs to the control application and other runtime components, FieldFuzz first creates a (\textit{service\_group\_id}, \textit{command\_id}) tuple to identify the appropriate component for routing the input.
+Next, using the recursive tag encoder algorithm~\cite{misc:kaspersky_codesys_2}, it builds a binary tag structure to place the value into a corresponding field based on the corpus of pre-known Tag IDs and their value formats.
 The resulting binary structure is included in the body of a Service Layer packet.
-Next, FRD calculates a CRC32 checksum for this data, constructs a packet header, and encapsulates it with all the remaining layers (see Subsection~\ref{subsec:system_initialization}).
-It then sends this data to the runtime over the active channel.
-The Block Driver of the runtime receives the packet, processes it, and passes it to \texttt{CmpSrv}.
-This component parses the Service Group ID from the packet header and routes the packet to the target component.
-Finally, the communication handler of the target component performs sanity checks for the data format and passes the input binary stream to the function that implements the corresponding Command ID.
-This process provides inputs to target components of choice, enabling stateful component fuzzing.
+Next, FieldFuzz calculates a CRC32 checksum for this data, constructs a packet header, and encapsulates it with all the remaining layers.

+For delivering the input, FieldFuzz sends this prepared packet containing the fuzzing input to the runtime over the active channel.
+The Block Layer of the runtime receives the packet, processes it, and passes it to a component that parses the \textit{service\_group\_id} from the packet header and routes the packet to the target component.
+Finally, the communication handler of the target component performs sanity checks for the data format and passes the input binary stream to the function that implements the corresponding \textit{command\_id}.

+It should be noted that since FieldFuzz provides fuzzing inputs to the control application and the runtime components over the network, it needs to maintain the session information relating to the state of the corresponding runtime component.
+It maintains the state of \textit{blk\_id} and \textit{ack\_id} counters required for generating valid subsequent packet headers.
+It also stores the application session ID, and its handle.
+Furthermore, identifying known states is essential for uncovering vulnerabilities since the components of the runtime are interconnected such that they call functions and access structures belonging to each other.
+This process provides inputs to target components, enabling stateful component fuzzing.